-Sober Living Resources for Florida
+Sober Living Resources for Sober Living Florida

-Floria, located in the Southeastern region of the United States, is the third-most populous state in the country.
+Florida, located in the Southeastern region of the United States, is the third-most populous state in the country.
 Florida occupies a peninsula between the Gulf of Mexico and the Atlantic Ocean, and it has the longest coastline in the United States.
 The state is bordered by the Gulf of Mexico, Alabama, Georgia, the Atlantic Ocean, and the Straits of Florida.
-The state has a long and stories history, with indingeous populations calling it home for at least the last 14,000 years.
+The state has a long and storied history, with indigenous populations calling it home for at least the last 14,000 years.
 Today, however, it is known for its thriving economy (if Florida was its own country, it would be the 16-largest economy in the world), its cultural diversity, and its unique attractions.

 Florida’s economy is based on agriculture, tourism, and transportation.
 It is a state that is highly popular among retirees.
 However, it can’t be denied that young people also flock to Florida throughout the year to experience Miami’s vibrant party scene.
-Florida’s proximity to Cuba has resulted in the state having the largest Cuban community in the US.
-Other cultural influences come from immigrants of African, European, Asian, Latino, and indigenous heritage.
+Florida’s proximity to Cuba has resulted in the state having the largest Cuban community in the U.S. Other cultural influences come from immigrants of African, European, Asian, Latino, and indigenous heritage.
 Famous artists and writers, including Ernest Hemingway and Tennessee Williams, at one point called Florida home.
 It is also a state notable for the uniqueness of its wildlife; flamingos, panthers, manatees, and alligators can be found roaming the state.
 It is also home to the last remaining coral reef in the United States.

 Unfortunately, residents of Florida are currently suffering from dangerously high rates of drug and alcohol problems.
 Addictions affect people from all walks of life in Florida.
 They are surprisingly common in Florida’s many retirement communities, but substance use disorders are even more visible in Florida’s main metropolitan areas, most notably Miami, where young people regularly attend “Spring Break” events.
 Popular drugs of abuse in Florida include cocaine, crystal meth, alcohol, marijuana, and heroin.

 For Florida residents with drug and alcohol problems, help is available.
 Florida is home to many quality sober living homes that provide opportunities for recovering from addiction.
 In a sober living house, residents not only work to develop the skills and behaviors they need to maintain their sobriety, but they also rebuild their lives from the ground up.
-While it may not be possible to handle an addiction alone, making use of the support of a sober living makes full recovery possible.
+While it may not be possible to handle an addiction alone, making use of the support of a sober living home makes full recovery possible.

-What Are Sober Livings?
+What Are Sober Living Homes?

 Environmental factors have a critical impact on addiction recovery, especially for individuals in early sobriety who are especially vulnerable to triggers.
 Triggers can come in the form of chance encounters with former drug dealers, living with family members who drink excessively, or even just walking through a neighborhood that reminds one of one’s past life.
 Sober livings not only provide a drug and alcohol-free environment, they provide hands-on support.
 Residents work daily to cultivate the healthy coping skills and habits they need for long term sobriety.